The2ndSlimShady/SlimScript/docs/BASICS.md

 Operators in SlimScript are a bit different than other languages.
 (It's a bit like Elisp arithmetic operators)

-Check the sample code belov
+Check the sample code below

 ```
 define num as 15